Week of

 Cabbage

-many States.
-California, Florida, and Texas market most new cabbage.
+Florida, and Texas market most new cabbage.
+Many

-Many Northern States grow cabbage for late summer and fall shipment
+Northern States grow cabbage for late summer and

-or to be held in storage for winter sale.
+fall shipment or to be held in storage for winter

 Look

-on type), reasonably fresh, and free from serious blemishes.
-The
+fresh, and free from serious blemishes.
+The outer

 Some

-of storage is usually trimmed of all outer leaves and lacks green
+is usually trimmed of all outer leaves and lacks

-color, but is satisfactory if not wilted or discolored.
+green color, but is satisfactory if not wilted

 Avoid: